esmero/archipelago-documentation/docs/annotations.md

 6. To save your annotation (or annotations if you created multiple), navigate to the main content "Edit" tab, where you will see a message about Unsaved Web Annotation Changes.
 	![annotations edit delete save](../imgs/annotations_edit_delete_save.jpg)
 7. Select "Save" to preserve your Annotation(s).
 They will now become part of your Digital Object's JSON, found under the `ap:annotationCollection` key.
-	- Pressing the "Discard" button will discard only the unsaved Annotations, and will reload the page.
+	- _*Pressing the "Discard" button will discard only the unsaved Annotations, and will reload the page._

 ### Editing and Deleting Annotations
-1. Navigate to the Image-based Digital Object you would whose Annotation(s) you want to edit or delete.
+1. Navigate to the image-based Digital Object you would whose annotation(s) you want to edit or delete.
 2. Click within the Annotation and select the downwards arrow in the upper right-hand corner of the pop-up window.
 3. Select either the "Edit" option and Edit the Annotation as desired; Or select the "Delete" option.
 	![annotations edit delete](../imgs/annotations_edit_delete.jpg)